In the NSROC Region, Professional, Scientific and Technical Services is the most productive industry, generating $9,430 million in 2017/18.

 - Information Media and Telecommunications ($6,630 million or 12.1%)

 - Financial and Insurance Services ($5,848 million or 10.7%)

 In combination these three industries accounted for $21,908 million in total or 39.9% of the total value added by industry in the NSROC Region.

 In comparison, the same 3 industries in New South Wales accounted for 9.8% in Professional, Scientific and Technical Services; 4.4% in Information Media and Telecommunications; and 14.9% in Financial and Insurance Services.

 The major differences between the value added by industries of the NSROC Region and New South Wales were:

-- A smaller percentage of value added by Financial and Insurance Services (10.5% compared to 14.5%)
+- A smaller percentage of value added by Transport, Postal and Warehousing (2.2% compared to 6.0%)